When it comes to banking, you want to have a checking account and a savings account.

 There are different types of savings accounts available on the market, depending on your wants and needs.

-For instance, if you like easy access to your money with few restrictions, a regular savings account will likely work for you.
+For instance, if you like easy access to your money with few restrictions, a regular savings account may likely work for you.
 On the other hand, if you don’t mind having less regular access to your money in exchange for a higher interest rate on your savings, there’s also an account for you.

 The good news?
 You don’t have to choose only one type of account.
 In fact, you can have multiple savings accounts to help you reach your goals.